Michigan Murders: First known victim

-A detailed examination of the crime scene revealed that the body had been moved three times throughout the month it had lain undiscovered: initially, the body had lain upon a pile of bottles and cans obscured from view by elder trees before being dragged five feet from this location into a field, where it had remained exposed throughout much of the time it had lain undiscovered.
+A detailed examination of the crime scene revealed that the body had been moved three times throughout the month it had lain undiscovered.
+Initially, the body had been placed upon a pile of bottles and cans obscured from view by elder trees before being dragged five feet from this location into a field, where it had remained exposed throughout much of the time it had lain undiscovered.
 Shortly before the body was discovered, the murderer had again returned to the body, which he had moved a further three feet.

 Two days after the formal identification of Fleszar's body, a young man claiming to be a friend of the Fleszar family arrived at the funeral home holding Fleszar's body prior to her scheduled burial.
-This individual had asked for permission to take a photograph of the body as it lay in the coffin as a keepsake for her parents.
-When informed his request was impossible, the young man had replied: "You mean you can't fix her up enough so I could just get one picture of her?"
-Sternly informed a second time he would not be allowed to view the body, the young man—who had not been carrying a camera—had wordlessly exited the funeral home.
+This individual asked for permission to take a photograph of the body as it lay in the coffin as a keepsake for her parents.
+When informed his request was impossible, the young man replied: "You mean you can't fix her up enough so I could just get one picture of her?"
+Sternly informed a second time he would not be allowed to view the body, the young man—who had not been carrying a camera—wordlessly exited the funeral home.

 The receptionist could not offer any clear description of the man beyond that he was a handsome, dark-haired young white male, approximately twenty years old, and that he had driven an old blue-grey Chevrolet.